 2. Clean Daily

-Dust sawdust off of workbenches, clean off stray thread or discarded pieces of wood, and run a vacuum through daily.
+Dust sawdust off of workbenches, clean off stray thread or discarded pieces of wood, and run a vacuum garage flooring daily.
 This will ensure that your equipment stays in good condition and that there are no trip hazards.
 The removal of dust will ensure that the air quality in your work space stays safe and healthy.

 3. Schedule Routine Maintenance